Scuppernong Grape Vine

 The Scuppernong grape is the state fruit of North Carolina.
 This muscadine grape vine is native to NC and grows well in the Southern United States and beyond.
 It has green to bronze fruit that is medium to large in size.
 The Scuppernong Grape Vine is a heavy producer so you will have plenty of fruit to share!

-Scuppernong fruit is utilized for fresh eating, wine, juice, jellies, jams, and more.
+Scuppernong fruit is utilized for fresh eating, juice, jellies, jams, and more.
 Muscadine grapes are an extremely healthy, vitamin rich fruit that your family with love.

 Key Features